Sonic2kDBS/long_term_memory/README.md

 # --listen --api
 --extensions long_term_memory
 ```
-6. There is a new way to activate the LTM extension: You can start the server normally.
+6. There is a new way to activate the LTM extension without editing: You can start the server normally.
 Then at the top menu bar under `Session` You will find the `Available extensions` block.
-There you can check the checkbox `☑` in front of `☑ long_term_memory`.
+There you can check the checkbox `☑` in front of `long_term_memory`.
 Then apply the changes and start LTM with `Apply flags/extensions and restart`.
 Watch the Terminal.
-If the extension starts correctly, you can click `Save UI defaults to settings.yaml` to save your selection of extensions.
+If the extension starts correctly, you can click `Save UI defaults to settings.yaml` to save your selection of extensions and make the automatic startup permanemt.
 Its up to you, which way you pefer.

 7. Dot forget to instert the `<START>` token into the model card.
 Otherwise LTM does not know, where to insert the memories.
 This wil cause an error.
 You will find an example under `example_character_configs`.